Danrozen87/reacttemplate/README.md

    - Setup ESLint to enforce above constraints and keeps us focused on best in class delivery.
    - Enforce code quality and linting rules.
    - Automated checks on every commit to maintain high standards.
+   - Accessability is a necessity, make that apart of our ESLint checks.

 6. **i18n** (version ^4.0.1)
    - Multi-language support: Swedish, Danish, English, and Dutch are **mandatory**.